softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 ### DataAccessException

 The starter code includes a `dataAccess.DataAccessException`.
 This exception should be thrown by data access methods that could fail.
 If a method call fails, it should throw a `DataAccessException`.
 For example, the `DataAccessException` is thrown if a user attempts to update a non-existent game.
+If you like, feel free to create subclasses of DataAccessException that represent more specific errors relating to data access.

 ### Example Data Access Methods